 Rust is a survival video game.
 Most survival games have threats like monsters or zombies, but in Rust, players have to watch out for animals and, most importantly, other players as it is a multiplayer game.
-Other factors, like hunger, health, cold, thirst, radiation, and other natural conditions, may also become an obstacle in the player’s strength to survive.
+Other factors, like hunger, health, cold, thirst, radiation, and other natural conditions, may also hinder the player’s survival strength.

-You must build a shelter to avoid undergoing the “Too Cold” effect.
-A robust set of walls will serve as a good source of protection against the cold and potential enemies.
+You must build a shelter to avoid the “Too Cold” effect.
+A robust set of walls will be good protection against the cold and potential enemies.
 Although taking these walls down is not as simple as it might seem as building them up.

 Taking down walls in Rust is not considered impossible but rather complicated.
-The difficulty itself depends on the material of the wall, and it increases with better material and decreases with the weaker.
+The difficulty depends on the wall’s material, which increases with better material and decreases with the weaker.
 Stone walls are tough to destroy, while wooden walls will not give you a demanding time.

 During these 10 minutes, players cannot only delete the wall but also move it around to place it in a different position, and after the 10 minutes have passed, the wall cannot move.

 Realism has a lot of emphasis on the game, so being able to move around the walls or magically remove them seems pretty unrealistic.
-For that reason, after you have placed a wall down, it will take a few minutes to move.
+For that reason, it will take a few minutes to move after you have placed a wall down.